 Do all signs that I post need to be ADA-compliant?

 No, any signs that you post for marketing or advertising reasons, company name or logo signs, and any temporary signs don’t have to meet ADA requirements.

 My signs have Braille lettering.
 Is that enough?

 That’s a good start!
-In addition, the design and contrast of the lettering on the signs need to be easy to read.
+In addition, the design and contrast of the lettering on the signs need to be easy to read for sighted people.
 Both the letters and the sign background must also have a non-glare surface so that reflected light won’t interfere with readability.